aaronik/ai-functions/README.md

 ## TODO

-* I have a vision for ai.
-It uses functions to decide whether to supply a bash function to be print -z'd or to just echos to the console.
-If it supplies a bash function, it'll populate the next line.
-Call like any above, or:
-  * `tail -20 /var/log/syslog | ai detect any unusual activity`
-  * `cat /var/log/auth.log | ai detect suspicious login attempts`
-  * `ai how many cats on a scale would it take to weigh the same as a blue whale?`
-* another vision - can I supply an area for it to use for memory,  that summarizes what its learned and would like to hold on to in order to better answer future requests?
+* a vision - can I supply an area for it to use for memory,  that summarizes what its learned and would like to hold on to in order to better answer future requests?
 For each request, in 20 lines only, each of no more than 80 character's width, which exists between the -----'s, it can modify what's in the 20 80 width lines of memory any way it wants, but it can't